The Only Recipe of Cocktail Sauce You’ll Ever Need

 • On a Seafood Platter: Serve with oysters, clams, crab claws, and lobster.

-• With Fried Foods: It’s a brilliant dip for fish sticks, calamari, or even french fries.
+• With Fried Foods: It’s a brilliant dip for fish sticks, calamari, or even French fries.

 • As a Spread: Use it as a zesty spread on a seafood po’ boy sandwich or a burger.